Courses at Arizona State University:

 Records of past climate provide a unique perspective on Earth’s climate system and an important longer-term context in which to evaluate contemporary human driven climate change.
 This course explores Earth’s climate history prior to instrumental records and the lessons we may glean from climates past.
 This course will provide an introduction to Earth’s climate system and the drivers of climate change; an overview of various geologic archives of climate change (including those from the oceans, land, and cryosphere) and of commonly used methods for reconstructing and dating past climate and environmental changes.

-The effective communication of complex scientific information is not only an essential skill within academia, but plays a crucial role in facilitating scientific understanding and application in society.
+The effective communication of complex scientific information is not only an essential skill within academia but plays a crucial role in facilitating scientific understanding and application in society.
 This course will explore strategies for successful scientific communication in various forms, including written, oral, and visual methods.
-Through reading, discussion, and peer critiques, the course aims to equip students in the Earth and environmental sciences to skillfully share their scientific insights within academia and with non-specialist audiences.
+This course, through a combination of reading, discussion, and peer critiques, aims to equip Global Futures scientists with the skills needed to effectively communicate their scientific insights.
+While the primary focus will be on academic audiences, students will also learn to engage non-specialist audiences.
+Examples and case studies will emphasize topics from the Ocean sciences.

 SEA TBD Mapping climate change impacts